-PREPA Designated Contact Person:

-Address:

-Telephone Number:

-E-Mail Address:

-$\underline{ \text{Preamble.
-An Interconnection Application is considered complete when it provides all applicable and correct information required below. } \\$

-Filing Instructions: An Interconnection Customer who requests interconnection must submit this Interconnection Application by [to be filled in with Cyber Portal submittal details].

-Processing Fee or Deposit:

-Fast Track Process If the Interconnection Application is submitted under the Fast Track Process, the non-refundable processing fee is \$100 plus \$1.00 per kW of Generating Facility or Microgrid capacity.
-Study Process - If the Interconnection Application is submitted under the Study Process, whether a new submission or an Interconnection Application that did not pass the Fast Track Process, the Interconnection Customer shall submit to PREPA a deposit not to exceed \$1,000 plus \$2.00 per kW of Generating Facility or Microgrid capacity towards the cost of the first study.
-Additional fees or deposits shall not be required, except as otherwise specified in the Microgrid Interconnection Regulations.
+- Expedited Interconnection Process- No Processing fee - Fast Track Process If the Interconnection Application is submitted under the Fast Track Process, the non-refundable processing fee is \$100 plus \$1.00 per kW of Generating Facility or Microgrid - Study Process If the Interconnection Application is submitted under the Study Process, whether a new submission or an Interconnection Application that did not pass the Fast Track Process, the Interconnection Customer shall submit to PREPA a deposit not to exceed \$1,000 plus \$2.00 per kW of Generating Facility or Microgrid capacity towards the cost of the first study.
+Additional fees or deposits shall not be required, except as otherwise specified in the Microgrid Interconnection Reputations - Interconnection Regulations.

+Interconnection Customer Information:

-Legal Name of the Interconnection Customer (or, if an individual, individual's name)
+Legal Name of the Interconnection Custo omer (or, if an individual, i ndividual's name)

 Name:

 Contact Person:

 Mailing Address:

 City: State: Zip:

-Facility Location (if different from above):
+Facility Location (if different from above)

 Telephone (Day): Telephone (Evening):